 The American Center for Biological Medicine

 Castor bean seeds (Ricinus communis) are thought to date back to 4,000 years ago and they have surfaced in historical documents for millenniums.
 They were even discovered in Egyptian tombs.

 The plant has been called various names by different cultures.
 For example, the ancient Greeks called it Kiki and the Romans referred to it as the Palma Christi (due to its resemblance to the palm of a hand).

 The first medicinal prescription of castor oil may have been in pre-Christian times.
-The Egyptian physicians instructed to chew the seeds of the plant with beer to relieve constipation while the Aztecs used the oil externally to treat skin lesions and hemorrhoids.
+The Egyptian physicians instructed to chew the seeds of the plant with beer to relieve constipation while the Aztecs used the oil externally to treat skin lesions and hemorrhoids (if you are struggling with lesions though, then you could also check out this good resource here for more information).
 The Chinese used it to induce childbirth and expel the placenta.

 Considering these specific historical uses, how did using this ancient oil topically in the form of a “castor oil pack” become part of the BTG’s?
 In fact, it never would have without the work of Edgar Cayce – an ordinary man with an extraordinary gift.

 Edgar Cayce, a native of Kentucky with a ninth grade education, had the ability to enter into a hypnotic state and accurately diagnose a wide range of diseases for his clients.
 These hypnotic “readings” were very detailed and used precise medical terminology.
 Even more interesting was that Cayce had no medical ability when not in the trance.

 Cayce is considered the most talented 20th century psychic as well as the “Father of Holistic Medicine” by the Journal of the American Medical Association (JAMA).

 Out of the 9,000 health related readings, Cayce suggested using castor oil 545 times as the treatment for a variety of ailments.